SOCIAL ANXIETY DISORDER

 How is social anxiety disorder treated?

-Social Anxiety Disorder is generally treated with psychotherapy, medication, or both.
+Without treatment, social anxiety disorder can last for many years or a lifetime and prevent a person from reaching his or her full potential.
+Treatment often includes psychotherapy, medication, or both.
 It is important to first talk to your doctor about your symptoms.
 An exam and review of your health history can help to make sure that an unrelated physical problem is not causing your symptoms.